 - The overall amount of your debt is a better fit for debt negotiation.

 - You have a bankruptcy on your credit report for 10 years.

-- You are judgment proof (social security income only) so no creditor can attach your assets or income anyway.
+- No real need because you are judgment proof (social security income only) so no creditor can attach your assets or income anyway.

 - You have a co-signor on your debt who your creditors will pursue once you discharge your personal liability on the obligation.